pyspeckit/pyspeckit/doc/example_pymc.rst

 The Amplitude-Width parameter space sampled by pymc with (lines) and without (solid) priors.
 There is moderate anticorrelation between the line width and the peak amplitude.
-The + symbol indicates the input parameters; the model does a somewhat poor job of recovering the true values.
+The + symbol indicates the input parameters; the model does a somewhat poor job of recovering the true values (in case you're curious, there is no intrinsic bias - if you repeat the above fitting procedure a few hundred times, the mean fitted amplitude is 5.0).

 .. figure:: ../images/emcee_params_example.png
     :alt: Same as above, but using emcee with 352000 samples
     :figwidth: 800
     :width: 800

-The parameter space sampled with `emcee` and binned onto a 30x30 grid.
+The parameter space sampled with `emcee` and binned onto a 25x25 grid.
+Note that `emcee` has 6x as many points (and takes about 6x as long to run) because there are 6 "walkers" for the 3 parameters being fit.